Workplace Smoking & Vaping: The 5 Things You Must Do to Comply with New Smoke-Free Laws

 |No Ban in Vehicles||Ban in Vehicles||Ban if Vehicle Is:|

 |FED, NL, PEI||AB, ON, SK, NT, NU||*Carrying 2 or more employees: MB, NB, NS, QC

 - Is a Designated Smoking Room/Area (“DSR”) Allowed?

 Answer: Seven jurisdictions (FED, NL, NS, ON, PEI, QC, NT) make exceptions to smoking bans by allowing employers to establish DSRs in the workplace as long as they meet specific conditions, which typically include ensuring that the DSR:

 - Is structurally separate from building areas where smoking is banned;

-- Independently and effectively ventilated—ON, NS, NL, NT and NU require DSR ventilation systems to meet rigorous standards;
+- Independently and effectively ventilated—ON, NS, NL and NT require DSR ventilation systems to meet rigorous standards;

 - Isn’t located in a thoroughfare or place that non-smokers need to occupy or access to do their job duties.